nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 ### Supporting multiple lists

 This RFC does not specify nested or multiple lists as this can be achieved by hosting a separate list on an alternate HTTP endpoint.

+### Using deltas to reduce indexing overhead

+When only the full list is available, clients need to validate and re-index (for fulltext search) all presentations.
+By having the maintainer return only new presentations instead, clients can only process those new entries.